 You can just go to our website and sign up for a tour.
 We do Fridays and Saturdays, typically.
 If we have a unique situation where a group wants to come in on a different day, we will accommodate that.
 Our building is listed on the National Register of Historical Places.
 We did that when we reopened the mill.
 We’re proud to show it and there’s a tremendous amount of charm.

 We’d like to thank Paul for setting aside time to tell us about this remarkable company with such a rich history.
-You can follow Faribault Woolen Mill Co. on Instagram and check out the product we collaborated on together here.
+You can follow Faribault Woolen Mill Co. on Instagram and visit their website here.

 Do you have a Mark Maker in mind?
 We’d love to hear about how they’re making an impact in their community.
 Let us know here.